exyi/anyexec2C/WORKING_LANGUAGES.md

 It's pretty much useless, but you can run any C binaries.
 The two main compilers, `GCC` and `clang`, both work out of the box.

+## Go

+Resulting binaries work just as you would expect.
+Nothing special is required.

 ## Python

 Both version 2 and 3 are installed in their standard location.
 Beware of long startup time.
 And don't forget to add the shebang `#!/usr/bin/python3` or `#!/usr/bin/python` for Python2.